tmaestrini/powerapps-code-template/README.md

 - Initialize your project to «transform» it into a PAC app by using the `pac code init` command from the PAC CLI:

   > [!NOTE]
-  > Notice that after this action, there's a new file in your project: `power.config.json`.
+  > Notice that after this action, there's a new file in your project: `power.config.json` which contains this metadata for Power Platform connections and to publish an app to an environment.

   ```bash
   pac code init --displayName "PAC Sample"